 Total Depravity: Sin has affected all parts of man.
 The heart, emotions, will, mind, and body are all affected by sin.
 We are completely sinful.
 We are not as sinful as we could be, but we are completely affected by sin.
 The doctrine of Total Depravity is derived from Scriptures that reveal human character: Man's heart is evil (Mark 7:21-23) and sick (Jer.
 17:9).
 Man is a slave of sin (Rom.
 6:14-20).
 He does not seek for God (Rom.
 3:11).
 He cannot understand spiritual things (1 Cor.
 2:14).
 He is at enmity with God (Eph.
 2:15).
 And, is by nature a child of wrath (Eph.
 2:3).
 The Calvinist asks the question, "In light of the Scriptures that declare man's true nature as being utterly lost and incapable, how is it possible for anyone to choose or desire God?"
 The answer is, "He cannot.
 Therefore God must predestine."
-Calvinism also maintains that because of our fallen nature, we are born again not by our own will but God's will (John 1:12-13); God grants that we believe (Phil.
-1:29); faith is the work of God (John 6:28-29); God ordains people to eternal life (Acts 13:48); and God predestines (Eph.
-1:1-11; Rom.
-8:29; Rom.
+Calvinism also maintains that because of our fallen nature that we are born again not by our own will but God's will (John 1:12-13), God grants that we believe (Phil.
+1:29), faith is the work of God (John 6:28-29), God ordains people to eternal life (Acts 13:48), and God predestines (Eph.
+1:1-11, Rom.
+8:29, Rom.
 9:9-23).

 Perseverance of the Saints: You cannot lose your salvation.
 Because the Father has elected, the Son has redeemed, and the Holy Spirit has applied salvation, those thus saved are eternally secure.
 They are eternally secure in Christ.
-Some of the verses for this position are John 10:27-28 where Jesus said that His sheep will never perish; John 6:47 where salvation is described as everlasting life; Romans 8:1 where it is said we have passed out of judgment; 1 Cor.
-10:13 where God promises to never let us be tempted beyond what we can handle; and Phil.
+Some of the verses for this position are John 10:27-28 where Jesus said that His sheep will never perish, John 6:47 where salvation is described as everlasting life, Romans 8:1 where it is said that we have passed out of judgment, 1 Cor.
+10:13 where God promises to never let us be tempted beyond what we can handle, and Phil.
 1:6 where God is the one being faithful to perfect us until the day of Jesus' return.

 For more information on Calvinism, go to calvinistcorner.com.